publiccodenet/about/activities/communication/communications-plan.md

 * pitching articles for other platforms
 * helping journalists write about us
 * pitching to journalists and sending press releases
-* creating Wikipedia pages for Ben and the Foundation for Public Code, and updating Pieter and Arnout's pages
+* creating or updating Wikipedia pages for the Foundation for Public Code and prominent members of the Board of Directors
 * being available for 1:1 consultations, discussions, interviews, "just picking your brain" coffees

 ## Prioritization